 Communication Management Plan

-The Communication Management Plan sets out to who, how and when we will share project information with various stakeholders.
+The Communication Management Plan sets out the who, how and when we will share project information with various stakeholders.
 It can be a document or table on a website.
 The main thing is people know where to find it, and it explains how project information will be shared.

 Components of a Communications Management Plan